A season of joy -- and caution -- kicks off in New Orleans

 Hassig, meanwhile, says she doesn’t plan to attend any indoor gatherings.
 She, is, however, determined to ride in the Feb.
 24 parade — vaccinated, face covered with an N95 mask and knowing that outdoor activities are generally less likely to spread disease.

-It’s important to Hassig.
-She rode in her first parade in 2006 as the city fought to recover from catastrophic flooding following Hurricane Katrina.
-And she wants to participate in the tourist-dependent, tradition-loving city’s recovery from the economic ravages of the virus.
+Hassig rode in her first parade in 2006 as the city fought to recover from catastrophic flooding following Hurricane Katrina.
+Now, she wants to participate in the tourist-dependent, tradition-loving city’s recovery from the economic ravages of the virus.

 “It’s incredibly important, financially, for the city that this go well,” she said.